A Snapshot of the Classics Library's Collections

 The Byzantine and Modern Greek Collections

-The Byzantine and Modern Greek Collections at the University of Cincinnati include some 60,000 volumes and 1,000 journal titles covering all aspects of Byzantine and post-Byzantine Greece, with special strengths in 19th c. and early 20th c. journals, such as Έρμῆς ὁ λόγιος (1811-21), the journal of Greek intellectuals dispersed through Europe during the pre-Revolutionary period and an important source for the theoretical background to the Revolution as well as the first journal published in modern Greek.
+The Byzantine and Modern Greek Collections at the University of Cincinnati include some 70,000 volumes and more than 1,000 journal titles covering all aspects of Byzantine and post-Byzantine Greece, with special strengths in 19th c. and early 20th c. journals, such as Έρμῆς ὁ λόγιος (1811-21), the journal of Greek intellectuals dispersed through Europe during the pre-Revolutionary period and an important source for the theoretical background to the Revolution as well as the first journal published in modern Greek.
 Other historical periodicals include:

 - Βυζαντίς (1909-12)

 - Έλληνικά (1928-)

 - Δελτίων τῆς Ίστορικῆς καὶ Ἐθνολογικῆς Έταιρίας Ἑλλάδος (1883-)

 - Μικρασιατικὰ χρονικά (1938-)

 - Ἀθηνᾶ (1889-), the journal of the Έπιστημονικὴ Έταιρεία in Athens.

 Other significant publications include Μεσαιωνικὴ βιβλιοθήκη (7 vols., Venice, 1872-94), and the Ἀρχεῖον κοινότητος Ὓδρας (1778-1832) in fifteen volumes, which is of great importance for the understanding of the commercial background of the Revolution (the War of Independence, 1821-1832, against the Ottoman Turkish rule).